Linda’s Road to Romance

 My love for storytelling eventually led me to a bachelor’s degree in Theatre Arts at California State University, Dominguez Hills where I gained a deep understanding of character development, dialogue, scene-shaping and plotting techniques.
 I’m also a playwright, one of the lucky ones who have had full productions of their works– seven full length musicals, four revues and two full-length plays.

 I write full time from my home office near Portland, Oregon.
-And when I’m not writing, I’ve been known to direct plays and musicals, garden ’til I drop, hunt mushrooms, spoil my two grandkids, take extended research treks with my hero husband and blaze trails through our 5-acre woodland with Pippa, our Portuguese Water Dog.
+And when I’m not writing, I’ve been known to direct plays and musicals, garden ’til I drop, hunt mushrooms, spoil my two grandkids, take extended research treks with my hero husband and blaze trails through our 5-acre woodland with Pippa, our Portuguese Water Dog who holds numerous titles in the new canine sport of Nose Work.

 Because writing tends to be a solitary endeavor, one of my favorite professional perks (besides working in my sweats) is hanging out with other writers, attending conferences, meeting readers, and teaching writing workshops.